tarwn/lessthandot-hugo/blogs/content/posts/2008-08-07-sql-server-2008-cannot-be-installed-if-y.md

 There is also an item on connect submitted by Steve Kass: <http://connect.microsoft.com/SQLServer/feedback/ViewFeedback.aspx?FeedbackID=360930>

 So I guess I have to wait till August 11th when VS 2008 goes RTM to install it.
-I don&#8217;t want to install VS 2008 SP1 Beta so close before RTM
+I don't want to install VS 2008 SP1 Beta so close before RTM

 <img src="http://i34.tinypic.com/350js03.jpg" border="0" alt="Image and video hosting by TinyPic" />